duckyuck/jiffy/README.md

 # jiffy

 Jiffy is a port of Java Time to Clojurescript.
-As far as possible it aims at being at parity with Java API.
+Jiffy aims at being at parity with Java API.

 Jiffy is currently work in progress!